-Over the last two years, the Side by Side programme – supported by the Big Lottery Fund – has delivered peer support to 17,936 people online and 3,255 in person, and promoted peer support to nearly 74,000 people.
+Over the last two years, the Side by Side programme – supported by the Big Lottery Fund – has:

-Our first peer support strategy consultation, Piecing together the Jigsaw (2013), and feedback from people with lived experience of mental health problems, recommended that we continue to raise the profile of peer support, evidence its value, and support a wide range of groups, organisations and services to deliver high quality, peer-led peer support.
+Our first peer support strategy consultation, Piecing together the Jigsaw (2013), and feedback from people with lived experience of mental health problems, recommended that we continue to raise the profile of peer support, prove its value, and support a wide range of groups to deliver high quality peer support.

-In response to these recommendations, the Side by Side programme focussed on community-based services using a variety of models, through co-produced design and delivery.
+In response to these recommendations, the Side by Side programme focused on offering community-based services.
+You can read the evaluation report using the link below.

 The results of our research are rich and nuanced, showing the importance of individual experiences, choice and ownership within peer support.
 Our early findings report gives an overview of the themes and findings.
 This research shows the richness of different experiences and the ways different people benefit from peer support.

 Below are our key findings and recommendations from the Early Findings Report:

 - Peer support improves people’s sense of wellbeing, their ability to connect with others, increase their sense of hope and improve their ability to make decisions and take action.
 The voluntary and community sectors deliver peer support projects for people with mental health problems, across age, gender, sexuality and ethnic background, meeting a vast range of needs and experiences.